jawordpressorg/core-handbook/core/contribute/codebase.md

 ## How Code In WordPress Is Organized

-If you are using the “develop” repository, as mentioned above, the core codebase is in the `src` directory.
+If you are using either of the Git or Subversion repositories mentioned above, the core codebase is in the `src` directory.
 A downloaded package serves a “built” version of this directory, thus placing these files in the root.
 The codebase consists of around 1000 files and directories.

 Initial bootstrap files, such as `index.php`, `wp-load.php`, `wp-blog-header.php`, and `wp-settings.php`, appear in this `src` directory.
 Special handlers such as the XML-RPC, trackback, and comment submission endpoints, are also in the root.